 India: DEMOCRACY IN DIVERSITY

 India is a robust, multi-religious and multicultural, secular democracy.
-It is home to the vast majority of the world's Hindus and has sizeable Muslim, Christian, Buddhist, Jain Sikh, and Zoroastrian populations.
+It is home to the vast majority of the world's Hindus and has sizeable Muslim, Christian, Buddhist, Jain, and Sikh populations, as well as small, but significant Bahai, Jewish, and Zoroastrian populations.

 Birthplace of Dharmic Traditions

 India is the birthplace of Hinduism, Buddhism, Jainism, and Sikhism.
 These collectively are often referred to as the 'Dharma' Traditions.
-The Dharma Traditions share many concepts such as dharma, karma, samsara, and moksha, though each religion understands and interprets them differently.
+The Dharma Traditions share many concepts such as dharma, karma, samsara, and moksha, though each independent religion understands and interprets them differently.

 India's Diversity

 India is home to unparalleled linguistic, cultural, and religious diversity.
-There are 22 constitutionally recognized languages and thousands of additional languages Throughout its history, religion has been an important part of India's culture.
+There are 22 constitutionally recognized of additional languages and dialects.
+Throughout its history, religion has been an important part of India's culture.

-Hindus, a widely diverse populace, comprise a little less than 80 percent of India's 1.3 billion people, while religious minorities encompass a little over 20 percent of the population.
-In addition, India has the world's second largest Muslim population (approximately 176 million or 14.4 percent), and world's largest Sikh (1.9 percent), and Jain populations (0.4 percent).
-There are also substantial numbers of Christians (2.3 percent) and Buddhists (0.8 percent).
-Smaller communities of Jews and Zoroastrians have been living in India for over a millenia.
+Hindus, a widely diverse populace, comprise a little less than 80% of India's 1.3 billion people, while religious minorities encompass a little over 20% of the population.
+In addition, India has the world's second largest Muslim population (approximately 176 million or 14.4%), and world's largest Sikh (1.9%), and Jain populations (0.4%).
+There are also substantial numbers of Christians (2.3%) and Buddhists (0.8%).
+Smaller communities of Jews, Baha'i, and Zoroastrians have been living in India for hundreds of years.